Periodontics in Midtown Manhattan

 Our practice offers a wide range of periodontal services including:

-Dental implants are the preferred solution for missing teeth as they replace both the root and the crown to prevent bone loss in the jaw.
-During dental implant surgery, we place titanium posts in the jaw bone onto which dental prosthetics are attached to restore both function and appearance.
+Dental implants are the preferred solution for missing teeth as they allow for replacement of both the root and the crown to prevent future bone loss in the jaw.
+During dental implant surgery, we place titanium posts in the jaw bone onto which dental prosthetics are attached, after proper healing, to restore both function and appearance.

 Whether it's a wisdom tooth or simply a tooth that cannot be saved by restorative procedures, our practice performs extractions in our office.
 The area will be numbed with local anesthesia to ensure your comfort during the extraction.

-When bone is surgically added to the upper jaw in the premolar and molar areas of the mouth, it is called a sinus lift.
-During this procedure, the sinus membrane is gently lifted, and bone graft material is filled into the space created.
+A sinus lift allows for bone to be surgically added to the upper jaw in the premolar and molar areas of the mouth.
+During this procedure, the sinus membrane is gently lifted, and bone graft material is filled into the space created to create a larger vertical volume of bone.

 There are multiple frenula in the mouth: the lingual frenum is the muscular attachment connecting the tongue to the floor of the mouth, while the labial frenum attaches the lip to the gum on both the upper and lower arches in the mouth.
 When a frenum causes oral function issues, a frenectomy is needed.
 This is a simple procedure in which the area is numbed with local anesthesia and a small incision is made to remove or reduce the frenum.